TITLE Director, Small Business and Technology Development Center

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Experience: At least five years of professional full-time experience is required in progressively responsible positions that include experience in management, administration, business consultation and seminar coordination.
+Experience: At least four years of professional full-time experience is required in progressively responsible positions that include experience in management, administration, business consultation and seminar coordination.
 Experience in marketing and promotions is required.
 Three years of current experience in consulting growth-oriented business enterprises is preferred.

 Other: The scope of the position requires evening and occasional weekend work.
 Occasional overnight, out-of-town travel is required.